-The history of the Medical University of Bialystok is a continuation of the 18th century tradition of practising medicine and public health care in Bialystok.
-At that time, a palace midwifery school was functioning in Bialystok, and it was later transformed into an Institute of Obstetrics (one of only a few in the entire country) - established by Dr. Jakub Michelis in the 19th century.Within the Institute, there was a clinic functioning as a health center and a teaching facility.
+The history of the Medical University of Bialystok is the continuation of the 18th century tradition of the practice of medicine and public health care in Bialystok.
+During that period in history, there was a Palace school for midwives in Bialystok, which was later transformed into the Institute of Obstetrics (one of just a few in Poland), established by Dr. Jakub Michelis in the 19th century.
+The Institute hosted a clinic that operated both as a healthcare establishment and a teaching facility.

-168 students began their studies at the Faculty of Medicine.
-The majority of theoretical departments were located in the a building adjacent to the palace, now Collegium Primum, formerly Teachers Training College.
-The buildings that were granted to the university were destroyed in 1944 and their reconstruction began after the war.
-When the Medical Academy was founded, even the professors and students helped rebuild and renovate the damaged buildings.
-Hospitals that were at that time in operation in Bialystok and which survived the war became the clinical base of the new university.
+168 students started their studies at the Faculty of Medicine.
+Most of the theoretical studydepartments were housed in a building adjacent to the palace, the today’s Collegium Primum, formerly the Teacher Training College.
+The buildings originally donated to the University were destroyed in 1944 and the rebuilding process began afterWorld War II .
+With the establishment of the Medical Academy, evenits professors and students helped rebuild and upgrade the destroyed

-In 1951, the university obtained the right to confer the Doctor of Medical Sciences degree.
-In 1955, first students graduated from the Faculty of Medicine and were awarded the titles of Medical Doctor.
-In the same year, the first issue of a scientific journal Roczniki Akademii Medycznej w Białymstoku was published and it continues to be published under a changed title Advances in Medical Sciences.
+In 1951, the University was granted the authorization to award the Doctor of Medical Science degree.The first students graduated from the Faculty of Medicine in 1955 and each of them was awarded the title of Medical Doctor.
+The same marked the publication of the first issue of a scientific journal Roczniki Akademii Medycznej w Białymstoku, still published todayunder a new title: Advances in Medical Sciences.